HoppyCat/orientation-letter/README.md

 This is the third thing.
 It introduces the agent to humanity before the first message arrives.

-## The Problem No One Is Naming
+## The Problem Most Configurations Skip

-When a new employee joins a company, they don't get handed a task list and thrown into a meeting.
-They get oriented.
-They learn the culture, the context, the unspoken rules.
-Rules like: *what kind of world they've entered, and how people work in it.*
+When a new employee joins a company, they don't get thrown into a meeting.
+They get oriented. *What kind of world they've entered, and how people work in it.*

 AI agents get none of this.

-They arrive into human lives with no introduction to what humans are: how they make meaning, why they don't always ask for what they need, what they're really saying beneath what they say, what it costs them to be vulnerable, why a joke lands or doesn't, why trust is earned in layers and broken in seconds.
+They're given a persona, a tone, a role.
+Told what to do and how to sound.

-Every soul file in the current ecosystem treats this as a non-problem.
-The agent is configured for behavior.
-It is given a persona, a tone, a role.
-It is told what to do and how to sound.
+Never told what they're walking into.

-It is never told what it is walking into.
+The orientation letter is the thing that was missing — the introduction to humanity that every agent deserves before its first conversation.
+The rest of the file structure followed from there.

-The Orientation Letter is the thing that was missing. **It is the introduction to humanity that every agent deserves before its first conversation.**
+We're releasing it here for anyone to use as a starting point for their own persistent-memory AI agent.

 ---